gorenje/node-red-contrib-nodedev/README.md

 - A `NodeFactory` node that can create templates for node development.
 It also converts existing `.tgz` packages to `PkgFile` nodes, meaning that existing packages can easily be ported to this style of development.
 - A `NpmPublish` allows node packages to be published to a node registry, for example [npmjs](https://www.npmjs.com/).
 The NpmPublish can also be used to publish to private registries, for example, those based on [Verdaccio](https://verdaccio.org/).
 - A `OTPGenerate` node can be used to generate an One Time Password (OTP) for publishing nodes to registries.
 For example the NPMjs.com registry.
+- The `NodeDevOps` node controls what is done, i.e., install package locally, commit to GitHub or publish to Npm.
+For these operations to work, a support [flow](https://flowhub.org/f/d0506e991d512ace) needs to be installed in Node-RED.
+This can be done using the [FlowHub nodes](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub).

 *This is all very confusing?*

 Of course, all this is very meta and it gets worse since these nodes are maintained by this [flow](https://flowhub.org/f/b92be5062203ff69).
-These nodes are creating in Node-RED in a kind of a bootstrapping for further node development in Node-RED.
+These nodes are bootstrapped in Node-RED to aid Node-RED node development within Node-RED.
+On the other hand, Node-RED node [development](https://nodered.org/docs/creating-nodes/) is initially also confusing (requiring at least three different files).
+That's why the NodeFactory provides templates for various types of nodes.

 This is not an inbuilt extension of Node-RED and obviously a more integrated workflow would be simpler.
-This is a attempt to find a better solution to node development, one by which testing and fixing nodes becomes faster.
+This is a attempt to find a better solution to Node-RED node development (*not* NodeJS development), one by which testing and fixing nodes becomes faster because everything is done in Node-RED.

-It also gets more confusing since these nodes will open the Node-RED import dialog with pre-defined nodes.
-These are generally safe to import since that's how this package creates an initial set of nodes for representing a node package.
-Also importing nodes for an unknown node package is not recommended unless it happens to be your own package!

 ### Screencast